Over the years, I’ve written plenty about the practice of expressing numbers using both words and digits, as in five (5) days’ notice.

 In MSCD, I recommend using words for one through ten and digits for 11 and up (with some obvious exceptions).
 I also discuss using only digits.
 (Go here for an extract of the relevant pages.)
 But I’ve never considered using only words!

-Thanks to this LinkedIn post by Nick Bullard revisiting using both words and digits, it’s clear that some people think using only words is the way to go.
+Thanks to this LinkedIn post by Nick Bullard revisiting using both words and digits, I discovered that at least one person thinks using only words is the way to go.
 Commenter Christof Grofcsik says here, “So, if you’re dropping the [words-and-digits] convention, you should drop the numbers not the words.
 Much easier to make an error or counterfeit the numbers than the words.”
+And if one person voices an opinion on LinkedIn, it’s likely others hold that opinion too.

 Does using only words offer any advantages over using only digits?
 Christof says it reduces the risk of an error in stating the number in question.
 Christof must be referring to typos that result in a number having one or more digits too many or too few, or a number using one or more digits that are the wrong digit, or a number with the decimal point in the wrong place.
 (Here’s the definition of typo offered by The Free Dictionary: “An error while inputting text via keyboard, made despite the fact that the user knows exactly what to type in.
 This usually results from the operator’s inexperience at keyboarding, rushing, not paying attention, or carelessness.”)